robenkleene/Dotfiles/install/man/markdown/vim/vim-window-management.md

 # Cursor Position in Window

 - `zz`: Center cursor in window vertically
-- `z.`: Center cursor in window and move cursor to first non-blank character
+- `z.`: Center cursor in window vertically and move cursor to first non-blank character
 - `zt` / `zb`: Align cursor with top / bottom of window
 - `z<CR>` / `z-`: Align cursor with top / bottom of window and move cursor to first non-blank character
 - `zh` / `zl`: Move window left / right